Amish friendship bread

 Amish friendship bread is a type of bread or cake made from a sourdough starter that is often shared in a manner similar to a chain letter.
 The starter is a substitute for baking yeast and can be used to make many kinds of yeast-based breads, shared with friends, or frozen for future use.
 The sweet, cake-like Amish cinnamon bread is a common bread that is made from this starter; it is a simple, stirred quick bread that includes a substantial amount of sugar and vegetable oil, with a mild cinnamon flavor.
 It has characteristics of both pound cake and coffee cake.
 The flavor of the finished product can be altered by cinnamon being omitted.

 A common recipe using this starter suggests using one cup (240 ml) of it to make bread, keeping one cup to start a new cycle, and giving the remaining three cups to friends.
-The process of sharing the starter makes it somewhat like a chain letter.
 One cup of starter makes one standard loaf of bread.